awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

    1. **Delete on termination**: For Amazon EBS volumes, choose whether to delete the volume when the associated instance is terminated\.

-   1. **Encrypted**: Choose **Yes** to encrypt new Amazon EBS volumes\.
-Amazon EBS volumes that are restored from encrypted snapshots are automatically encrypted\.
-Encrypted volumes can only be attached to [supported instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_supported_instances)\.
+   1. **Encrypted**: Choose **Yes** to change the encryption state of an Amazon EBS volume\.
+The default effect of setting this parameter varies with the choice of volume source, as described in the table below\.
+You must in all cases have permission to use the specified CMK\.
+For more information about specifying encrypted volumes, see [Amazon EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+**Encryption Outcomes**
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html)

+      \* If [encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) is enabled, all newly created volumes \(whether or not the **Encrypted** parameter is set to **Yes**\) are encrypted using the default CMK\.
+Setting both the **Encrypted** and **Key** parameters allows you to specify a non\-default CMK\.

-   1. **Key**: If you chose to encrypt in the previous step, enter the master key you want to use when encrypting the volumes\.
-You can enter the default master key for your account, or you can enter any customer master key \(CMK\) that you have previously created using the AWS Key Management Service\.
+   1. \[Optional\] **Key**: If you chose **Yes** in the previous step, enter the customer master key \(CMK\) you want to use when encrypting the volumes\.
+You can enter any CMK that you have previously created using the AWS Key Management Service\.
 You can paste the full ARN of any key that you have access to\.
-For more information, see the [AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)\.
+For more information, see the [AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/) and the [Required CMK Key Policy for Use with Encrypted Volumes](key-policy-requirements-EBS-encryption.md) topic in this guide\.
+**Note**
+Providing a CMK without also setting the **Encrypted** parameter results in an error\.

-1. For **Tags**, specify tags by providing key and value combinations\.
+1. For **Instance tags**, specify tags by providing key and value combinations\.
 You can tag the instances, the volumes, or both\.

 1. For **Advanced Details**, expand the section to view the fields and specify any additional parameters for the instances\.
 For more information about this section and how each parameter can be used, see [Creating a Launch Template](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html#create-launch-template) in the *Amazon EC2 User Guide for Linux Instances*\.
    + **Purchasing option**: You have the option to request Spot Instances and specify the maximum price you are willing to pay per instance hour\.
 For this to work with an Auto Scaling group, you must specify a one\-time request with no end date\.
 For more information, see [Launching Spot Instances in Your Auto Scaling Group](asg-launch-spot-instances.md)\.
 **Important**
-If you will specify multiple instance types and purchase options when you configure your Auto Scaling group, leave these fields empty\.
+If you plan to specify multiple instance types and purchase options when you configure your Auto Scaling group, leave these fields empty\.
 For more information, see [Auto Scaling Groups with Multiple Instance Types and Purchase Options](asg-purchase-options.md)\.
    + **IAM instance profile**: Specify an AWS Identity and Access Management \(IAM\) instance profile to associate with the instances\.
-For more information, see [IAM Role for Applications that Run on Amazon EC2 Instances](us-iam-role.md)\.
+For more information, see [IAM Role for Applications That Run on Amazon EC2 Instances](us-iam-role.md)\.
    + **Shutdown behavior**: You can leave this field blank because it is ignored for Amazon EC2 Auto Scaling\.
 The default behavior of Amazon EC2 Auto Scaling is to terminate the instance\.
    + **Termination protection**: Provides additional termination protection but is ignored for Amazon EC2 Auto Scaling when scaling in your Auto Scaling group\.
 To control whether an Auto Scaling group can terminate a particular instance when scaling in, use [Instance Protection](as-instance-termination.md#instance-protection)\.
    + **Monitoring**: Choose whether to enable detailed monitoring of the instances using Amazon CloudWatch\.
 Additional charges apply\.
 For more information, see [Monitoring Your Auto Scaling Groups and Instances Using Amazon CloudWatch](as-instance-monitoring.md)\.